Syed Danial Syed Ahmad

-Syed Danial bin Syed Ahmad (born 30 November 1944) is a Malaysian civil servant who is currently serving as the Keeper of the Rulers' Seal since 10 January 2011.
+Tan Sri Dato' Seri Syed Danial bin Syed Ahmad (born 30 November 1944) is a Malaysian civil servant who is currently serving as the Keeper of the Rulers' Seal since 10 January 2011.
 In his role as Keeper of the Rulers' Seal, he has played an important role during the proclamation and formal oath-taking ceremony of the Yang di-Pertuan Agong.

 Early life and education

 Syed Danial Syed Ahmad was born on 30 November 1944 (concurrently 14 Dhul Hijjah 1363) in Georgetown, Penang.

 He received his primary education at Kelawai Malay School, Penang, and further continued his studies at Malay College Kuala Kangsar (MCKK), Perak, before pursuing his Bachelor's of Arts at University of Malaya, attaining his degree in 1967.
 He pursued his higher studies in Master of Arts at University of Wisconsin–Madison in 1976.

 Career

 Syed Danial has served as a government civil servant for 32 years holding various positions in government ministries, agencies and departments between May 1967 and December 1999.
 He served in Sarawak, Sabah, Perak, Kedah and Perlis.
 Upon his retirement, he was appointed Datuk Paduka Maharaja Lela (Grand Chamberlain) at the Istana Negara in 2002 and held the position until 2004.
 Upon relinquishing the position of the Grand Chamberlain, he was appointed as Datuk Pengelola Bijaya Diraja and served between 2004 and 2006.
 He was also appointed as a member of the Armed Forces Council by the Conference of Rulers under provisions of Article 137 of the Federal Constitution.

-Syed Danial has served as a Government Officer for 32 years in various Government ministries, agencies and departments including in Sarawak, Perak, Kedah and Perlis.
-After retirement, he was appointed as Datuk Paduka Maharaja Lela at the Istana Negara starting from 2002 to 2004 and then as Datuk Pengelola Bijaya Diraja from 2004 to 2006.
-He was also appointed by the Council of Rulers as a Member of the Armed Forces Council under the provisions of Article 137, Federal Constitution.

 On 10 January 2011, he was appointed as the Keeper of the Rulers' Seal by Yang di-Pertuan Agong Sultan Mizan Zainal Abidin succeeding Engku Ibrahim Engku Ngah who had earlier retired after serving in the position for 22 years.
 As the Keeper of the Rulers' Seal, he has played a prominent role during the formal installation and swearing-in ceremonies of the Yang di-Pertuan Agongs in 2012, 2017, 2019 and 2024.
 Apart from that, he has coordinated with the rulers of the Malay states on national matters and announcing the annual dates of fasting for the festival of Eid al-Fitr and Eid al-Adha at the order of the Yang di-Pertuan Agong with the approval of the Malay rulers.